Typhoon Babs: Philippines

 When Babs moved over Catanduanes, the weather station at Virac recorded wind gusts of 260 km/h.
 In Daet, Camarines Norte, near the typhoon's final Philippine landfall, sustained winds reached 129 km/h, with gusts to 185 km/h.
 Farther north in Luzon, Babs produced gusts of 192 km/h in Baler, Aurora.
 The typhoon also dropped torrential rainfall that caused flooding and landslides.
 On Mount Pinatubo, the rains resulted in a 1.5 m high landslide consisting of volcanic material, although nearby rivers at flood stage contained it.
 Workers at the Ambuklao and Binga dams had to release waters after the storm, which flooded rice fields and fish ponds along the Agno River.
 Elsewhere, heightened rivers in Camarines Sur flooded 24 towns.
 Five towns in Rizal province were flooded along a lake, including about 70% of the city of Angono.
 Flooding also affected portions of Manila.

 Just like Typhoon Zeb days earlier, Babs was very destructive to the Philippines, mostly throughout Luzon and into the Visayas.
-On Catanduanes where it first struck, several hours of torrential rainfall in the hills caused the Bato River to rise 9 m, which reached as high as the houses' roofs in some areas.
+In Catanduanes where it first struck, several hours of torrential rainfall in the hills caused the Bato River to rise 9 m, which reached as high as the houses' roofs in some areas.
 Most houses lost their roofs and many had damage to walls, with furniture and other property drenched.
 About 80% of the buildings in the city of Virac were destroyed, and winds were strong enough to knock air conditioners out of windows.
 There was an island-wide power outage after high seas washed away a power generating barge.
 On Masbate, a landslide collapsed the entrance of a gold mining cave, with 14 of the 25 member crew rescued.
 High waves destroyed 125 homes in Catbalogan on Samar Island, while three fishermen required rescue.

 Along its path through the Philippines, the high winds caused widespread power outages for several days.
 Many roads and highways were flooded for days or blocked by landslides, and several bridges were wrecked.
 In the Bicol Region of southern Luzon, the storm knocked over many coconut trees, and flooding damaged about 88000 ha of rice fields in Nueva Ecija.
 Nationwide, the storm destroyed 222,882 tonnes of rice.
 Agriculture damage was estimated at ₱2.3 billion (Philippine pesos, $54 million United States dollars).
 Overall, Babs destroyed 96,581 houses and damaged another 307,042, leaving about 130,000 people homeless.
 There were 303 deaths in the country with another 751 injured, mostly in the Bicol Region.
-This included 71 deaths on Catanduanes and 41 in Camarines Sur.
+This included 71 deaths in Catanduanes and 41 in Camarines Sur.
 Most of the deaths were related to landslides, flooding, electrocutions, snakebites, and cleanup accidents.
-On Catanduanes, residents dug mass graves due to the high number of fatalities.
+In Catanduanes, residents dug mass graves due to the high number of fatalities.
 Total damage was estimated at ₱6.787 billion (PHP, US$159 million), which as of 2011 was the 9th costliest typhoon in the Philippines and the 5th costliest at the time.